franciscoaguirre/cosmos-midterm/slides/presentation/markdown/blockchain_structure.md

 - Consensus algorithm used is Tendermint BFT.
 - A variation of Practical Byzantine Fault Tolerance.
-- Introduced for partial asynchronous networks.
+- Introduced for partially synchronous networks.

 ---